Photos by Lloyd Brown, Stadium Journey

 Center ice tickets are $210.
 You should avoid buying tickets in sections 107-137 and 117-127, if possible, as these sections will only have a partial view of the ice.
 This issue will be addressed after the 2024-2025 season through a restructuring of the seating bowl that will address the sight lines for people seating in the above sections.

 Another cost of attending a Utah Hockey Club game is getting to the venue.
 The Delta Center’s immediate parking area is reserved for season ticket holders.
 There are more than 10,000 parking spaces located within a few blocks of the Delta Center.
+These lots can be found at the City Creek Center, Park Place, and the Triad Center.
+These lots operate on a prepurchase basis, with reserved parking available through the Delta Center app.

 A much more convenient and cost-effective solution in getting to a game is to take the TRAX light rail system.
 There is a TRAX rail station located in front of the arena.
-The TRAX system operates within a free fare zone; this would allow you to ride free of charge if you did not leave the media area.
+The TRAX system operates within a free fare zone; this would allow you to ride free of charge if you did not leave the immediate area.
 Rides for fans that do go outside of these zones will only pay the $2.50 standard fare.

 Extras 4

 The Delta Center hosted several events during the 2002 Olympics.
-Among the competitions held were the U.S Figure Skating Championship and the short-track speed skating event.
+Among the competitions held were the U.S. Figure Skating Championship and the short-track speed skating event.

 Salt Lake City has hosted two minor league hockey programs in the past.
 These include both the Salt Lake Golden Eagles and the Utah Grizzlies, who play in the Maverick Center in West Valley City.